ShadowTux/ProjectTechify/user-scripts/README.md

   - `!phind`: Redirects to Phind.com, optimized for technical searches with multi-search enabled.
   - `!felo`: Redirects to Felo.ai with the given query.
   - `!ecoai`: Redirects to Ecosia's AI chat with the given query.
+  - `!mistral` or `!mis`: Redirects to Mistral AI's chat with the given query.

 **Installation**